MicrosoftDocs/common-data-model-and-service/common-data-service/upgradecds/upgrade-verify-apps-flows.md

 flows are working as expected with the test version (CDS for Apps) of the database.

--   App and flow owners (creators) who have apps and flows that connect to the database.
+-   App and flow owners (creators) who have apps and flows that connect to the previous version CDS database.

 -   Users who have edit permissions on the apps.